tumi8/siblings/README.md

 ### Acceptabe Use Policy

-1. Please do not further distribute data and take appropriate measures against access by others.
-2. You may only access the data to conduct research in the context of Sibling analysis.
+You may only access the data to conduct research in the context of Sibling analysis.
 For further research, please contact us regarding authorization.

-We use the gathered data for statistical purposes and might very occasionally send a survey or other requests for feedback.

-## Details

-### extract_ts
+### Details on timestamp extraction

 Several options proved unable to process large (15GB) pcap files in reasonable (<15min) time: